robations/muggle-config/docs/getting-started.md

 another config file, or some kind of secure parameter store.

 Missing, null, or undefined parameters will throw an error.

+Parameters from the environment will be merged into the resulting config object under the `parameters` key.
+Only parameters that already exist will be merged, to avoid your config being polluted by everything in your environment.

 There is no attempt to de-serialize parameter values so parameters are always strings.